-Sit down with a financial wellness peer mentor to help you understand your personal finances.
-Peer mentors can answer basic money management questions and help you create a personal spending plan.
+Meet with a financial wellness peer educator via Zoom to help you understand your personal finances.
+Once you schedule an appointment online, we will send you a calendar invitation with the virtual meeting information.
+Peers can answer basic money management questions and help you create a personal spending plan.

 For many college students, money can be an extremely important and sometimes stressful topic.
 We know that understanding how to manage your money is an important part of your success as a student and as a UC Berkeley alum.
 Our mission is to give all Berkeley students the tools and resources that will empower them to make informed financial decisions now and in the future.

 Six Steps Toward Financial Success:

 Creating and following a spending plan is the most important steps in a road to financial success and good practice.
 It will allow you to effectively manage your finances and determine where to best spend your money.

 Managing Debt can be difficult, and often a financial burden that can become stressful.
 However, there are effective ways to keep track and get rid of debt.
 In addition, learn about good debt vs. bad debt.

 Get details on saving options and why it's important to "pay yourself first."
 Savings is important part of good personal finance practice and an important part of successfully meeting your short-term and long-term goals!

 Understanding Credit can be difficult and is often an area in personal finance that carries a variety of myths.
 Building good credit can increase your purchasing power and benefit you greatly in the future.